 We got to the harness museum a little before it opened.
 We saw the grave of the great Niatross.
 In front of the museum there were bricks with the names of horses and people.
-I was somewhat disappointed at not seeing the names of Greyhound, Rosalind or looked at some of the horses in their stalls.
-Ben White.
-For those who have never read Marguerite Henry's Born to Trot, Rosalind is I had lost my checkbook there, and on breakfast the Quality Inn offered.
-More than one of two horses featured in the book, the other being legendary sire Rysdyk's Hambletonian.
+I was somewhat disappointed at not seeing the names of Greyhound, Rosalind or Ben White.
+For those who have never read Marguerite Henry's Born to Trot, Rosalind is one of two horses featured in the book, the other being legendary sire Rysdyk's Hambletonian.
 Greyhound was a fabulous gray Standardbred which raced at the same time as Rosalind.
 In fact, they together set a world record for tandem harness.
+I did find the name of Stanley Dancer and the name of Rambling Willie, whose grave is to be found at the Horse Park.

-I did find sat at the neighbor's knee and we watched the Thoroughbreds run.
+A few minutes later it was ten and a young guide opened the doors to admit we two and an older woman and a young boy who had apparently talked her into coming.
+He reminded me of myself as a child when I sat at the neighbor's knee and we watched the Thoroughbreds run.
 We went first to see a movie.
 The movie showed Standardbreds as having speed with something of the elegance of the Saddlebred in their gaits or at least the trotters did.